newrelic-experimental/newrelic-java-rxjava/README.md

 # New Relic Java Instrumentation for RxJava

 Instrumentation for the RxJava Framework (https://github.com/ReactiveX/RxJava).
-There are two sets of instrumentation, one for RxJava1 and the other for RxJava2.
+There are three sets of instrumentation, one for RxJava1 one for RxJava2 and one for RxJava3.

 ## Installation